vitiral/artifact/artifact-data/design/purpose.md

 - memory usage: reference counts should be used to conserve memory+runtime where possible.
 - self contained: this module should not depend on any other artifact modules
+- testability: a test framework should be built to make it easy to add "use case" tests.
+This test framework should be extendable by other higher level test frameworks (i.e. a CLI framework or a web-framework).

 This requirement is split into the following
 - [[REQ-data-type]]: the valid types of artifacts and the attrs in an artifact.
 - [[REQ-data-family]]: the valid relationships between artifacts

+# REQ-data-test
+This requirement details the *exported* functions, classes and framework for making testing artifact projects simpler and more robust.

+> This does **not** detail the tests for the `artifact-data` crate, although
+> those tests do leverage this module.
+>
+> For the definition of artifact-data tests see [[TST-data]].

+There are three pieces of this requirement:
+- Definition of exported "helper" methods and types for testing  artifact.
+  This is not defined further, but should be clear from reading the test source code documents.
+- Definition of exported "fuzzing" methods for fuzz testing artifact
+- Definition of exported "test framework" for creating examples and assertions using a simple file structure.

 # SPC-data
 The control flow and high level architecture for deserializing and processing